LaxminarayanJena/Appium/IOS Setup.md

 1.4.2. brew install ios-deploy -To deploy our apps to our devices by using ios-deploy.

-1.4.3.
+1.4.3. brew install carthage -Decentralized dependency manager for Cocoa

+1.4.4.
 WebDriverAgent opens the apps when it is downloaded to the device.
 It is a WebDriver server application which let us control iOS devices remotely.
 We can integrate it with XCTest.framework and run the commands on the device.
 WebDriverAgent is developed at Facebook for end-to-end testing.
 In order to install it, we should to the below steps:

 Go to https://github.com/facebook/WebDriverAgent address and download the WebDriverAgent project to your MacBook.
 Double-click the file which has .zip extension and extract its content.
 Then open the terminal and execute below command: